 Expatica’s blogger is one step closer to being like the locals as she accepts the reality shift expatriate life invoked and prepares to rekindle childhood memories with the freedom of cycling.

-Once I turned 16 and got my driver’s licence, the bike started to get pretty dusty sitting neglected at the back of the garage.
+Once I turned 16 and got my driver’s license, the bike started to get pretty dusty sitting neglected at the back of the garage.
 Even so, when I moved to Halifax for university, the bike came too.
 I thought that without a car, I may revert back to pedal power.
 It never happened.

 Ditching the car for the bicycle